Integer superharmonic matrices on the $F$-lattice: Zero-one boundary strings

 for some $v,a \in \Z^2$ and $b \in \Z$.

 Partial odometers $o_{1}$ and $o_2$ are {\it compatible} if $o_{1} - o_2 = c$ on $T(o_{1}) \cap T(o_2)$ for some {\it offset constant} $c \in \Z$.
 As in \cite{levine2017apollonian}, if the offset constant is 0 or the tiles do not overlap then $o_{1} \cup o_2$ is the common extension to $T(o_{1}) \cup T(o_2)$.
-We recall for later reference the following lemma which will allow us to construct global odometers from pairwise compatible partial odometers. \begin{lemma}[Lemma 9.2 in \cite{levine2017apollonian}] If $\mathcal{S} = \{o_i\}$ is a collection of pairwise compatible partial odometers such that $\{T(o_i)\}$ forms an almost pseudo-square tiling then there is a function $g:\Z^2 \to \Z$ unique up to adding a constant that is compatible with every $o_i \in \mathcal{S}$. \end{lemma}
+We recall for later reference the following lemma which will allow us to construct global odometers from pairwise compatible partial odometers. \begin{lemma}[Lemma 9.2 in \cite{levine2017apollonian}] If $\mathcal{S} = \{o_i\}$ is a collection of pairwise compatible partial odometers such that $\{T(o_i)\}$ forms an almost pseudo-square tiling then there is a function $g:\Z^2 \to \Z$ unique up to adding a constant that is compatible with every $o_i \in \mathcal{S}$. \end{lemma} We remark that Lemma 9.2 in \cite{levine2017apollonian} is stated for a different notion of tiling (hexagonal tiling rather than pseudo-square tilings) however the proof carries over verbatim to this case.